CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

 # Module 2: Defender for Containers

+### Estimated Duration: 1 Hour

-## Objectives
+## Overview

-This exercise guides you on how to validate and use Defender for Containers.
+This module focuses on container security by leveraging Microsoft Defender for Containers.
+It guides you through verifying Docker installation, managing vulnerable images, and using Defender for Cloud to assess and remediate vulnerabilities.
+These exercises will familiarize you with critical container security practices, ensuring your containerized applications are secure and compliant.

 ### Exercise 1: Verify Docker Installation